Psychotherapist and Counsellor, MBACP , NLP practitioner

 Knowing when we need help is a life skill but people come to counselling for different reasons.
 Sometimes their difficulties are triggered by a specific event e.g. redundancy, a relationship ending or bereavement.
 For others it may be on-going issues like depression or anxiety or ill health.
 It takes courage to face our problems and step into a counselling or coaching situation.

 How I work

-I have a brief telephone call with you to initiate contact and see if I am an appropriate person to work with, before you start spending money.
+I have a brief telephone call with you to initiate contact and see if you feel I am an appropriate person to work with, before you start spending money.
 Whatever you bring, I work alongside you, helping you to create change.
 The biggest predictor of success is the relationship with your counsellor so feel free to have a look at my video on my website to get more of a sense of me and perhaps read some testimonials.
 Together, we develop a direction for the work or set some goals.
 As people start to feel more resourceful, they begin to make changes.

 In short term work, (a few weeks or months), I may use more cognitive or behavioural techniques which you may benefit from using yourself.
 Longer term work ( 6 months plus) may be more appropriate if your issues are deeper or if they have been present for a number of years.

 Training, qualifications & experience

 I am a fully qualified psychotherapeutic counsellor with 12 years experience and am a registered member of the British Association for Counsellors and Psychotherapists and I work with their ethical framework.
 I trained at Metanoia which has an international reputation and I would describe my approach as integrative.
 This means I draw on many approaches e.g. Humanistic /Transactional Analysis and NLP and CBT which are adapted to each unique client.
 I have been seeing counselling clients since 2008.

 I have worked as a leadership facilitator, executive coach and career coach in organisations for the last 17 years.